furkleindustries/accelerator-core/README.md

 The exported object must be the passage object, and it must be the default export.
 Doing otherwise will break.
 You can use any valid JSX, including functional and class-based components.

-If you are using Typescript (which you should be for the full value of accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: IPassage =`, importing the `IPassage` interface from `../src/passages/IPassage`.
+If you are using Typescript (which you should be for the full value of accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: IPassage =`, and setting the props type of the React component to `IPassageProps`, importing these interfaces from `../src/passages/bundle`.
 This will allow full type-checking of your story passages.

 In order to start the development server, run `npm run start`.
 Note that you may need to shut down and restart the dev server if you add or remove a passage file.
 To build the code bundle for release, run `npm run build`.